Headless software: Headless agents and games

 Additionally, headless clients can be used to automate testing, play as NPC AIs, or integrate with an external artificial human companion system.

 Headless simulations of games are used to accelerate the rate of gradient descent in machine learning, for example, by enabling large batches of simulation to be run in parallel.

 Headless rendering

 When no physical screen is present, software can still be used to render images for many applications.

 In a headless website configuration, the frontend presentation is server-side rendered.

 Headless rendering is also used in films and generation of synthetic data.
 For example, Blender provides command-line rendering.

+Headless CMS

+Headless content management systems (headless CMS) separate the storage and administration of content from its presentation, exposing content to front-end applications via an API, rather than rendering it directly.

+Examples of this include Odoo and Microsoft Dynamics 365.
+In 2026, Salesforce launched Headless 360, which opened its CRM platform via API and the Model Context Protocol, allowing users and AI agents to access data through third-party tools.